Treasure Island (1950 film): Plot

-In the West Coast of England in 1765, young Jim Hawkins lives with his mother in a tiny country inn that they run.
-Captain William Bones, a sickly lodger, gives Jim a treasure map after being visited by two pirates, the second of whom gives the captain a note marked with the black spot, and sends him for help with a mysterious promise to share.
-Jim returns with Squire Trelawney and Dr. Livesey, only to find Bones dead at the inn, and Jim shows Trelawney the map.
-Trelawney recognizes the map as belonging to the pirate Captain Flint and bankrolls a voyage to discover the Flint's lost treasure.
-Trelawney hires Captain Smollett and his ship, the Hispaniola, bringing Dr. Livesey as the ship's doctor and Jim as the cabin boy.
+In the West Coast of England in 1765, young Jim Hawkins lives with his mother in a country inn that they run.
+Captain William Bones, a sickly lodger, gives Jim a treasure map after receiving the "black spot" from two strangers.
+Squire Trelawney and Dr. Livesey accompany Jim to the inn, finding Bones dead.
+Trelawney recognizes the map as belonging to the legendary pirate Captain Flint and hires Captain Smollett and his ship, the Hispaniola, to find it, hiring Dr. Livesey as the ship's doctor and Jim as the cabin boy.

 Before departure, Long John Silver, a one-legged innkeeper, agrees to gather a crew and joins the expedition as the ship's cook.
 Smollett is concerned about the crew, especially because the nature of their journey is common knowledge.
-At sea, Silver convinces Jim to acquire some rum, which he uses to inebriate first mate Mr. Arrow so that he is washed overboard in a storm.
-Later, Jim overhears Silver and the crew's plan to mutiny, discovering that the seamen hired by Silver are Captain Flint's old crew.
+At sea, Silver convinces Jim to steal Livesey's medical rum.
+During a storm, first mate Arrow, drunk from food specially prepared by Silver, falls overboard and drowns.
+Later, Jim overhears Silver discussing a planned mutiny, discovering that the seamen hired by Silver are Captain Flint's old crew and that the alcohol he lent was used by Silver to cause Arrow's death..
 Jim reveals the treachery to Smollett, who asks Jim to maintain his friendship with Silver to learn more.
 Upon reaching Treasure Island, Silver offers to tow the ship to a safer anchorage, using two of the ship's rowboats.
-While the ship is being towed, one of Silver's men, Merry, leads a mutiny on the ship.
-Smollett, having been warned of the plot by Jim, can repel them with the few men loyal to him and imprisons the mutineers below decks.
-Silver cuts the rowboats from the Hispaniola and heads toward the shore with the rest of his men, taking Jim as a hostage.
-Smollett, Trelawney and Livesey go ashore after them, leaving two guards on the ship.
+While the ship is being towed, one of Silver's men, Merry, stages the mutiny.
+Smollett forces the mutineers into the hold, but Silver cuts the rowboats from the Hispaniola and heads toward the shore with the rest of his men, taking Jim as a hostage.
+Smollett, Trelawney and Livesey go ashore after them.

 On Treasure Island, Jim escapes and meets Ben Gunn, marooned by Flint five years ago.
-Gunn shows Jim the boat that he has built and leads him to Flint's stockade, where he meets Smollett and the others.
-Merry escapes, takes the ship and raises the Jolly Roger.
-Silver returns to the Hispaniola, arms his men and plans to take the stockade.
-Short of men, Silver attempts to parlay with Smollett, but when he is rebuffed, Silver calls his men to attack.
+Gunn shows Jim the boat that he has built and leads him to Flint's old stockade, where he meets Smollett and the others.
+Merry escapes, takes the Hispaniola, and raises the Jolly Roger.
+Short of men, Silver attempts to parlay with Smollett, but when he is rebuffed, the mutineers stage an attack.
 The assault on the stockade fails, but Silver wounds Smollett.
 Although seemingly protected by the stockade, Smollett surmises that, with the morning tide, Silver could move the Hispaniola into cannon range and level the fort.